 Child poverty rates are often defined as the percentage of children living in households with incomes less than 50% of the national median after taxes and transfers, and adjusted for family size.
 United Nations Children's Fund (UNICEF) figures show that New Zealand’s child poverty rates, especially for sole-parent households, are relatively high, although they are lower than in the United States.
 While UNICEF argues that responses to child poverty should include universal child programmes as well as poverty reduction, New Zealand targets programmes to children assumed to be ‘at risk’.

 Commentators have highlighted the consequences for children of poverty.
 For example, children from low-income families have more than twice the incidence of chronic illness and disabilities as children living in families on higher incomes, and are more likely to experience social impairments, and emotional and conduct disorders.

 Early childhood education subsidies and family benefits

-In July 2007 the Labour government began funding early childhood education without parental fees for children aged three and four years for up to six hours a day and up to 20 hours a week.
+In July 2007 the Labour government began funding early childhood education without parental fees for all children aged three to five years for up to six hours a day and up to 20 hours a week.
 Although the fees charged by many centres exceeded the maximum subsidy, the reforms substantially improved state support for early childhood education.
 Parents of children aged three to five years could receive a mix of both the childcare subsidy and the subsidy for 20 hours of early childhood education if their low income childcare subsidy was for over 20 hours per week.

 It’s social engineering!

 Hundreds of people marched on Parliament grounds on 28 March 2007, singing the national anthem and shouting their opposition to what they dubbed the ‘Anti-smacking’ Bill.
 One of the demonstrators, Louise Simpson, said that the legislation was ‘social engineering’.
 On the same day, celebrity supporters inked their handprints to a big banner headed ‘Hands Up for Change’, which was handed to MPs supporting the bill.